 Credit Card Disposal

 To ensure your personal financial information does not fall into the wrong hands, you should destroy your expired credit cards carefully.
 Cut lengthwise through the embossed digits and then make vertical cuts to separate the individual numbers.
 Ideally, throw the pieces away separately so there is no chance the card can ever be reassembled.
-Another alternative is running the expired card through a paper shredder.
+Another alternative is running the expired card through a paper shredder or recycling it.